-Following years of extensive research by Zespri and Plant & Food Research (PFR), along with rigorous trials through orchard, supply chain, and market phases, in 2022 RubyRed (Zespri Red) will move from a trial environment to the onset of commercial orchard production from the first of the 150 hectares licence that were released back in 2020.
-The Zespri Red concept has been in development for more than 20 years, with the original Red19 seedling first planted at the Kerikeri Research Centre in 2007.
+Following years of extensive research by Zespri and Plant & Food Research (PFR), along with rigorous trials through orchard, supply chain, and market phases, 2022 saw the launch of Zespri RubyRed kiwifruit in China, Singapore and Japan as well as New Zealand.
+This was the first new variety to be commercialised and exported since SunGold in 2010.

-Interest in the Zespri Red variety among growers, customers and consumers is strong and there is ongoing research to improve fruit quality and firmness, and storage.
-Indications from sales trials are that RubyRed, with its unique colour profile and berry-like taste, is bringing new and younger consumers into the category.
-RubyRed has also been selling at a premium over Zespri SunGold Kiwifruit in all trial markets.
-The variety has a shorter shelf life than SunGold or Green, so Zespri have prioritised their Asian markets given the shorter shipping times.
-In 2022, It will be available in commercial volumes in New Zealand, China, Singapore, and Japan.
+Interest in the RubyRed variety among growers, customers and consumers is strong with its unique colour profile and berry-like taste.
+Indications are that it is bringing new and younger consumers into the category.
+RubyRed has been selling at a premium over Zespri SunGold Kiwifruit in all trial markets.
+The variety has a shorter shelf life than SunGold or Green, so for now Zespri have prioritised their Asian markets given the shorter shipping times.
+There is ongoing research to improve RubyRed fruit size, quality, and storage.